BradhamLab/indrops-star/README.md

 Final STARsolo output will be found in `<your/project/dir>/processed/STAR/`

-For more information for on `Snakemake` see the [documentation](https://snakemake.readthedocs.io/en/stable/) for more information.
+For more information on `Snakemake` see the [documentation](https://snakemake.readthedocs.io/en/stable/) for more information.